 corporate training departments such as Siemens Learning Campus and Audi Academy, ELT organisations such as Cambridge English Language Assessment and EDI, government agencies such as KIMFT, as

 well as groups and individuals from a range of industries including oil and gas, maritime, construction, accounting and finance, logistics, retail, real estate, automotive engineering, and many

-Here are five examples of the types of training I have been involved in.
+Here are six examples of the types of training I have been involved in.

 Since my first degree was